algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 - the main house of the player (in the city)
 - the story
 - add bike to move on the map
-- NPCs[^1]
+- NPCs[^1], discussions and quests

+**Village**

+This quest can be added to the prototype:

+- convince villagers to leave use bike

 **Forest**

 The forest is a place where you can find animals and some location where human leave his footprint.
 Some quests that you can complete on this place are:

-- collecting rubbish
+- collecting plastic rubbish
 - CO2 report
-- return the animals to their living area
 - preventing fire
 - plant trees